cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ##### Added
 - Backup & Restore of wallets, pools and configuration files
+- External KES rotation script using CNTools library
+- Add few flags to control prereqs to allow skipping overwriting files, deploying OS packages, etc

+##### Fixed
 - Minor typo in menu
-- Remove redundant sections in guide
-- external KES rotation script using CNTools library

 ##### Changed
 - Prometheus metrics used for various functions and now required to run CNTools, enabled by default
-- Allow prereqs.sh to avoid overwriting topology and genesis files
+- Changed references to ptn0 to generalize the usage
+- Change CNTools changelog heading format - +1 sublevels for headings (used by newer documentation)
-- Delegators previously displayed in `Pool >> Show` now moved to its own menu option This to de-clutter and because it takes time to parse this data from ledger-state
+- Delegators previously displayed in `Pool >> Show` now moved to its own menu option This is to de-clutter and because it takes time to parse this data from ledger-state
 - stake.cert no longer encrypted in wallet

+##### Removed
+- Redundant sections in guide

 #### [5.0.6] - 2020-07-26
 ##### Fixed